RMWinslow/RMWinslow.github.io/3102/oneperiod-consumer.md

       $$l\geq0\implies N_{s}\leq h \\ N_{s}\geq0\implies l\leq h$$

-### Utility
+### The Optimand (Utility)

-Consumer's utility which they are trying to maximize.
+The consumer is trying to maximize a utility function which represents their preferences.

 $$U(c,l)$$